Skip to main content

 The SCO POS is considered an independent point of sale so a unique device must be allocated to run SCO-related functions.

-In the General tab: populate the mandatory fields, select “POS” as its Type, and select the desired location.
+In the General tab, populate the mandatory fields, select POS as the Type, and select the desired Location.

 Press Save to create the device.